-Parents will be encouraged to take photos, videos and provide oral feedback to the teaching staff in regards to activities that the children are completing at home.
+\Parents will be encouraged to take photos, videos, return completed work via Goggle Classroom, and provide oral feedback to the teaching staff regarding activities that the children are completing at home.
 Parents will be provided with many learning opportunities (lesson plans, resources, links, and worksheets) in written form if they cannot access the technology.